nismod/git-novice/_includes/slides/08-collab.md

 needs to go to [https://github.com/notifications](https://github.com/notifications).
 Once there she can accept access to the Owner's repo.

+???

+* For the next step, get into pairs.
+* One person will be the "Owner" and the other will be the "Collaborator".
+* The goal is that the Collaborator add changes into the Owner's repository.
+* We will switch roles at the end, so both persons will play Owner and Collaborator.

 ---

+## Cloning a repository

 Next, the Collaborator needs to download a copy of the Owner's repository to her machine.
 This is called "cloning a repo".
 To clone the Owner's repo into